 - If you want to, take your partner with you to a doctor’s appointment so they can ask questions and feel included in your support system.

 Communicate with your doctor.
 You may not want to discuss painful sex with your doctor, but you need to.
 Sexual health is part of your physical and mental well-being, so it’s worth working up the courage.
-Your doctor may recommend medications to control endometriosis, or she might suggest laparoscopic surgery, which is a common treatment.
+Your doctor may recommend medications to control endometriosis, or they might suggest laparoscopic surgery, which is a common treatment.
 The surgeon will remove as much of the tissue as possible growing outside of the uterus.
 Most people who’ve had it say their quality of life improves and sex is less painful.

 Think about timing.
 The pain may get worse around your period.
 You might try to avoid sex during this time.